 Ms. Douglas testified that, as approved in the Commission's Orders in Cause Nos.
 43079 DSM-6, 44441, 43955, 43955 DSM-1, and 43955 DSM-2, all customers and rate classes are charged for the cost of a vintage year's EE programs to the extent they are or were eligible to participate in the programs offered for that period.
 Costs for a vintage year's programs may extend beyond that vintage year or the time customers were eligible to participate in the programs, such as in the case of persisting lost revenues or for the costs of EM&V performed in a subsequent year for a prior vintage year's programs.
-The ratemaking approved by the Commission for the EE Rider provides that residential customers pay for the cost of residential programs and non-residential customers pay for the cost of non-residential conservation programs for which they are or were eligible to participate.
-Petitioner sets rates using estimates of the costs (including lost revenues) and performance incentives based on expected achievement levels (using an expectation of 100% achievement of target), and the amounts billed to customers will be reconciled or "trued-up" to actual costs and energy savings achievements.
+The ratemaking approved by the Commission for the EE Rider provides that residential customers pay for the cost of residential programs and non-residential customers pay for the cost of the costs (including lost revenues) and performance incentives based on expected achievement levels (using an expectation of 100% achievement of target), and the amounts billed to customers will be reconciled or "trued-up" to actual costs and energy savings achievements.